devtron-labs/devtron/README.md

 ### Hyperion Dashboard

 If you did not provide a **BASE\_URL** during install or have used the default installation, Devtron creates a Load Balancer for you.
 Use the following command to get the dashboard URL.
+Please note it may take some time for cloud provider to provision the loadbalancer and in case of on-prem installation of kubernetes please use port-forward or ingress.

 ```text
 kubectl get svc -n devtroncd devtron-service -o jsonpath='{.status.loadBalancer.ingress}'